Gyanadipta/Privily/README.md

 # Privily

-## Too Long, Didn't read? 👍
+## Description
-Anti Snooping browser extension for Google meet, Zoom Meetings Web App and Slack which blurs everything improtant to save your privacy in public and unblurs them on hovering.
+Anti Snooping browser extension for Google meet, Zoom Meetings Web App and Slack which blurs everything important to save your privacy in public and unblurs them on hovering.

 ## What led to this? 🤔
-Somewhere in March 2020, COVID-19 struck the world rendering it motionless and with heavy losses and yada-yada, yes you know what happens after the entire "one man had to eat a bat soup" incident.
-The point we would like to stress is the rise of work from home culture it brought up.
+Somewhere in March 2020, COVID-19 struck the world rendering it motionless and with heavy losses.
+Led to rise of work from home culture.

 Folks are working from home more, correct?
 *But are folks working from home with an extended safety of privacy?* Not really.